IyngkarranKumar/FTM_implementation/README.md

 # FTM_implementation
-Ongoing mplementation of the Takeoff Model; see [here](https://epochai.org/blog/interactive-model-of-takeoff-speeds) for the original.
+Ongoing implementation of the Takeoff Model; see [here](https://epochai.org/blog/interactive-model-of-takeoff-speeds) for the original.